favour090ike/ZenithTech-RiskAssessment/README.md

 2. **EDR (Detective):** Kills malicious "wiper" processes in real-time.
 3. **Cloud Backups (Recovery):** Ensures zero data loss even if a system is wiped.

+# HEAT MAP
+How to read the heat map
+1. **The Red Dot:** This is the "Inherent Risk."
+It shows that without your plan, the risk is in the "Danger Zone" (High Impact/Moderate Likelihood).
+2. **The Arrow:** This represents your security strategy.
+It shows the risk being "pushed" down into the Green Zone.
+3. **The Green Dot:** This is the "Residual Risk"—where the risk sits after you’ve implemented MFA, EDR, and Backups.